 How best to call it?
-Ruins boasts some sort of a unique dark Progressive Rock with subdued #metal injections.
+Ruins boasts some sort of a unique dark Progressive Rock with subdued Doom Metal injections.
 All of this served hot with a doomish twist, not unlike some parts Universal Theory just published not so long ago.
-Gothic Rock for some parts, at times almost veering off into Doom Metal proper.
-Somewhat subdued riffing get thrown at you on most of the tracks.
+Gothic Rock and Metal for some parts, at times almost veering off into Doom Metal proper.
+Somewhat subdued riffing gets thrown at you on most of the tracks.
 The song structure stays somewhat monotonous, kind of a cookie cutter style – not much spice there in this goblet of blackened pirate rum.

 The slow-motion machine gun staccato of even level lyrics delivered in an equally monotonous voice has this tendency to wear you thin after a while.
-And this is a real pity: Because Rusty should be able to inject some more power and oomph into this somewhat bland soup of simple lyrics?
+And this is a real pity.
+Because a little more power, variation and oomph to deliver them lyrics would have done a world of good.
 Luckily Lady K comes on board for some short injections of airy female moments.
 But really only moments.

 Ruins is ruined, then, eh?

-This is a hot and cold record.
-On one hand the delivery is very good.
-But also by the raw talent and potential that is still out there, ready to be shaped. ruins feels like one of them rough diamonds.
-We know there is beauty, yet it did not quite come out yet.
-On the other hand, sometimes less would be more in terms of music creation.
-Just to add any and all elements to the tune that come to mind will not necessarily improve a record.
-A little more precision on the vocal side, plus a few more ounces of oomph, would improve this record to a great extent.
+ruins tastes like one of them rough diamonds.
+You can feel the raw talent and potential that is still out there, ready to be shaped.
+The outcome, though, is one of hot and cold at the same time.
+Great creativity and authenticity is always at the forefront, yet the execution will need some serious emphasis.
+The result is a somewhat rough mix, and a mastering that did not quite gloss over the rough edges.
+To top it, a little more precision on the vocal side, plus a few more ounces of oomph, would improve this record to a great extent.
 Having said all of the above, ruins is a complex piece of work, never boring and surprises at every turn.